Bohuslav Balbín

-Bohuslav Balbín (3 December 1621 – 29 November 1688) was a Czech writer, historian, geographer and Jesuit, called the "Czech Pliny".
-He became well known also as an advocate of the Czech language in the time of incoming germanization of the Czech lands.
+Bohuslav Balbín (3 December 1621 – 29 November 1688) was a Czech writer, historian, geographer and Jesuit.
+He became well known also as an advocate of the Czech language in the time of incoming germanisation of the Czech lands.
+He was called the "Czech Pliny".

 Life

 Balbín was born in Hradec Králové into a middle class Roman Catholic family.
 He was educated mostly in the Jesuit schools, he soon joined the Society of Jesus.
-After finishing studies in philosophy at University of Olomouc, he taught in Jesuit colleges in Prague, Třeboň, Brno, Jičín, Jindřichův Hradec and Český Krumlov.
+After finishing studies in philosophy at University of Olomouc, he taught in Jesuit colleges in Prague, Třeboň, Brno, Jičín, Jindřichův Hradec and Český Krumlov; he was ordained as a priest in 1650.

 After writing of several textbooks and didactic theatre plays, he also became acquainted with historical sources of archives and libraries.
-His entire life was devoted to collecting and editing materials about Czech history, and his researches have often been utilized by the Bollandists.
-Balbín died, aged 66, in Prague.
+His entire life was devoted to collecting and editing materials about Czech history.
+His researches have often been utilized by the Bollandists.
+His association and friendships with noble families was valuable to his research of historical documents.

+At the age of 62 he suffered a stroke and needed a scribe to write for him; he died, aged 66, in Prague and is buried at the Church of St. Salvator in Prague.